12.2.9 Fact Finding Decision

 2. Abandons the request.

-Abandonment occurs if neither the petitioner nor his or her representative appear at the scheduled Review without good cause.
+Abandonment occurs if neither the petitioner nor their representative appear at the scheduled Review without good cause.
 (See 11.3.1 for more information on good cause.)
-The petitioner has 7 working days from the date of the scheduled Fact Finding Review appointment to provide good cause.
+The petitioner has seven working days from the date of the scheduled Fact Finding Review appointment to provide good cause.